federicoiosue/Omni-Notes/README.md

 When forking the project you'll have to modify some files that are strictly dependent from my own development / build / third-party-services environment.
 Files that need some attention are the following:

   - *gradle.properties*: this is overridden by another file with the same name inside the *omniNotes* module.
 You can do the same or leave as it is, any missing property will let the app gracefully fallback on a default behavior.
-  - *.travis.yml*: if you use [TravisCI](https://travis-ci.org/) as continuous integration platform and a SonarQUBE instance for code quality analysis you'll have to modify this file according to your needs.

 ## Code quality